 "No one has ever helped me, I’ll do my own race as always".

-And then was asked if he thought his brother Michael was the favorite for the title:
+And then he is asked if he thinks his brother Michael is the favourite for the title:

-"He has more experience, but Juan Pablo and Raikkonen are too cool to crack under pressure for the title.
-Actually, they have nothing to loose, they’ll push to the maximum".
+"He has more experience, but Juan Pablo and Raikkonen aren’t the types to give in to the pressure.
+Actually, they have nothing to lose, they’ll push to the maximum".

 Marc Gené, who replaced Ralf Schumacher in Monza, is also in the Williams garage.
-Meanwhile, in the Jordan one’s, there are three drivers, all looking to be Giancarlo Fisichella’s teammate for next year: main driver Ralph Firman, and the two challengers: Hungarian driver Zsolt Baumgartner and Swedish Bjorn Wirdheim, the reigning Formula 3000 champion who will make his debut as a test driver for the Irish team.
+Meanwhile, in the Jordan one, there are three drivers, all looking to be Giancarlo Fisichella’s teammate next year: main driver Ralph Firman, and the two challengers, the Hungarian driver Zsolt Baumgartner and the Swedish driver Bjorn Wirdheim, the reigning Formula 3000 champion who will make his debut as a test driver for the Irish team.
 It might go down to whoever has the most money.
-And finally, the atmosphere was extraordinary: 15.000 people showed up just to see an empty track, and 500.000 attenders are expected for the weekend.
-Everything has been unpredictable in this year’s World Championship, including the weather forecast: Friday of the 26th of September and it’s raining in Indianapolis, and the super reliable American weathermen couldn’t predict that.
+And finally, the atmosphere is extraordinary: 15,000 people showed up just to see an empty track, and 500,000 are expected for the weekend.
+Everything has been unpredictable in this year’s World Championship, including the weather forecast: Friday, September 26, 2003, it’s raining in Indianapolis, and the super reliable American weather experts couldn’t predict that.
 When the track is wet anything can happen (and it usually does).
-Schumacher was slow in pratice (P8), and he will have to be the first of the runners for pre-qualifying, which is usually the one which cleans the track, and this time it will be the one which dries it for everyone else.
+Schumacher is slow in practice (P8): he will be the first out in pre-qualifying, which is usually the one which cleans the track, and this time he will be the one which dries it for everyone else.

-Jarno Trulli set the fastest time of a 1'09"566, setting a track record and being ahead of the other Ferrari of Rubens Barrichello in the process: one car on the Michelin tyres, the other one on Bridgestone’s.
-Then it was Webber, the two Williams’ (Ralf ahead of Montoya), Coulthard, Alonso in the other Renault and Kimi Raikkonen.
-Jarno Trulli has conquered the America’s, that are looking for their face of motorsport in a sport that doesn’t love them.
+Jarno Trulli sets the fastest time in 1'09"566, setting a track record and being ahead of the other Ferrari of Rubens Barrichello: one car on the Michelin tyres, the other one on Bridgestones.
+Then there is Webber, the two Williams (Ralf ahead of Montoya), Coulthard (McLaren), Alonso in the other Renault and Kimi Raikkonen (McLaren-Mercedes).
+Jarno Trulli conquers America, which is looking for someone in a sport that is struggling to love.

-"I’m happy, our car keeps improving, I could feel it on the first morning practice sessions, this race track is amazing".
+"I’m happy, our car keeps improving, I could feel it since the first morning practice sessions, this racetrack is amazing".

-Stressed the Italian driver to the US’ tv’s.
+Stresses the Italian driver to the US tv.
 Rubens Barrichello is also happy:

-In the 7th of 9 official practice sessions of the weekend (including pre-qualifying and qualifying) the Brazilian driver is ahead of his teammate.
-I’ll be a gun for Michael:
+In the 7th out of 9 official sessions of the weekend (including pre-qualifying and qualifying) the Brazilian driver is ahead of his teammate.

-"We’re working for the same team and we both have the same goal to win for Ferrari.
+"I’ll be a weapon for Michael: we’re working for the same team and we both have the goal to win for Ferrari.
 If we have a chance to wrap up the Championship in America, we have to take it".

 "Once again I had to pre-qualify on a dirty and slippery track.
 I’m not worried though, 8th place doesn’t mean anything for us".